alston13r/todo/README.md

 * The bottom button will add a Task just after this one.
 * The right button will add a Task within this one.
 This treats the current Task as if it were a group, or a folder.

-Groups, or folders, feature the folder icon.
-You can left-click on groups to expand or collapse the group.
-I will allow for custom icons soon.
+Groups, or folders, have a folder icon.
+You can left-click on groups to expand or collapse the group's contents.
+I will allow for more / custom icons soon.